ardatan/graphql-import/README.md

 Import &amp; export definitions in GraphQL SDL (also refered to as GraphQL modules)

-There is a also a [`graphql-import-loader`](https://github.com/graphcool/graphql-import-loader) for Webpack available.
+There is also a [`graphql-import-loader`](https://github.com/graphcool/graphql-import-loader) for Webpack available.

 ## Install